tarkah/lazystream/README.md

     lazystream [OPTIONS]

 FLAGS:
+    -h, --help
-    -h, --help       Prints help information
+            Prints help information

+    -V, --version
-    -V, --version    Prints version information
+            Prints version information

 OPTIONS:
+        --date <YYYYMMDD>
-        --date <YYYYMMDD>                              Specify what date to generate stream links for, defaults to today --playlist-output <playlist-output>            Generate a .m3u playlist file for all games --xmltv-output <xmltv-output>
+            Specify what date to generate stream links for, defaults to today

+        --cdn <cdn>
+            Specify which CDN to use: 'akc' or 'l3c' [default: akc]

+        --playlist-output <playlist-output>
+            Generate a .m3u playlist file for all games

+        --quality <quality>
+            Specify a quality to use, otherwise stream will be adaptive.

+            Must be one of: '720p60', '720p', '540p', '504p', '360p', '288p', '224p', '216p'
+        --xmltv-output <xmltv-output>
             Generate a .xml XMLTV file for all games with corresponding .m3u playlist file